 Projects above the £10,000 threshold

-For projects above the £10,000 threshold, a milestones payment system can be arranged.
+For projects above the £10,000 threshold, we will arrange a monthly payment plan.
+This will be calculated as:

 Non-standard payment terms

-We can offer either Net 30 or Net 60 payment terms to our clients.
+We can offer Net 30 payment terms to a small number of our clients.
 In this scenario:

 Proof of payment